psi-consortium/psi/doc/PSI/PSI-ICD/schema/ProductOffering.md

 # ProductOffering

-Represents entities that are orderable from the provider of the catalog, this resource includes pricing information.

 | Field | Type | Format | Required |
 | ------- | ------- | ------- | --- |
 | id | string | N/A | No |